Keep your Kitchen Appliances Hidden but Handy

 Hiding kitchen appliances is just one of the many ways you are able to achieve a consistent design, making your kitchen look more sophisticated.
 It becomes more than just a place to cook meals; it becomes a comfortable and versatile space to hang out with family and friends.

 The dishwasher and refrigerator are two items with large or obvious surface areas – and often attract people’s eyes, taking away from the other visually pleasing aspects of the space.
 If you don’t want your appliances to be the focal point of your kitchen, there are different ways you can go about hiding them.
 Often, we opt to cover these two appliances in particular with paneling to blend in and look more like cabinetry, creating visual harmony.

 Determining what is driving you to hide your appliances will help you make a better, more informed decision and help you carefully chose which appliances you want to conceal and what you want to show off.
 If you don’t like counter clutter, hiding smaller more unsightly appliances such as microwaves, toaster, coffee makers, and mixers are relatively easy to do and are often given a home in the island or behind an appliance garage.

-If you are looking for a way integrate your appliances seamlessly into your kitchen design, or contemplating more extensive changes, set up a time with Liz to talk about your project.
-You can also learn more about additions, kitchens or other remodeling projects at an upcoming workshop.
+If you are looking for a way integrate your appliances seamlessly into your kitchen design, or contemplating more extensive changes, set up a time to talk with a Designer about your project.
 Check out the photo gallery or follow Normandy Remodeling on Facebook and Instagram for even more home tips and inspiration.